 As noted on the home page, I’ve created this website to share news and pictures of my model railway along with information on the Great Northern Railway.
 For those who might be interested, I’ll share a bit of information about myself.
-For those of you with a life of your own, now might be an excellent time to move to the next section describing the model railway.
-There is a menu bar at the bottom should you wish to go elsewhere in this site.
+For those of you with a life of your own, now might be an excellent time to move to another page.
+There is a menu bar at the top should you wish to go elsewhere in this site.

 As a young man enamored with rail travel, I rode the overnight trains of the B&M, CNR, CPR D&H, GN, GTW, NP and NYC.
 In this author’s humble opinion, GN’s trains were always superior to the other lines .

-Besides being a dyed in the wool Great Northern fan and an O scale model railroader, we enjoy Houston’s theatre and fine arts scene, and camp in our 17’ trailer that has been to every state except Hawaii, and Canadian province.
+Besides being a dyed in the wool Great Northern fan and an O scale model railroader, we enjoy Houston’s theatre and fine arts scene, and camp in our 17’ trailer that has been to every state and Canadian province, except Hawaii.
+We also like to take an overseas trip each year.
+Below are pictures from the last few years that have railroad content.

 March 2007,